AmanNarayanSingh/HPE-NIE-CTY-Group-2/README.md

 •	Setting up development environment like ubuntu VM etc.<br>
 •	Identify dependencies and design intended library.<br>

-  <b>Deliverable</b>:<br> Design document of Golang library for Rest/Redfish.<br>
+<h2>Deliverable:</h2><br> Design document of Golang library for Rest/Redfish.<br>

-So hereby I am attaching the ppt for the project understanding:<br> https://docs.google.com/presentation/d/1B4R3KPjgumXNBsLDlwrfHBF1gBGHn-pY/edit?usp=sharing&ouid=111943377070889195268&rtpof=true&sd=true
+So hereby I am attaching the ppt for the project understanding: <a href="https://docs.google.com/presentation/d/1B4R3KPjgumXNBsLDlwrfHBF1gBGHn-pY/edit?usp=sharing&ouid=111943377070889195268&rtpof=true&sd=true">Click here to go to the PPT</a>
 <br>
 Currently we had uploaded the GET operation and soon we will be uploading the design document and code for get operation.